Dr

 - he has been the principal of four Bible colleges (in Australia and the USA), has taught

-at Christ for the Nations (Dallas), Oral Roberts University (Tulsa), Youth With a Mission
+at Christ for the Nations (Dallas), Oral Roberts University

-(Hawaii), and spoken at crusades, conferences, and seminars in Australia, the UK, the USA,
+(Tulsa), Youth With a Mission (Hawaii), and spoken at crusades, conferences, and seminars in Australia, the UK, the USA,

-Mexico, the Philippines, Singapore, and New Zealand
+Mexico, the Philippines, Singapore, Greece, and New Zealand

 - he has the fully-earned degrees of Master of Religious Education (M.R.E.) and Doctor of